gieglas/MonitrAll/docs/MonitrAll_Doc.md

 - *MonitrallMaxStatId* Gets the maximum statistic Id
 - *MonitrallInsertChecks* Inserts a checks record
 - *MonitrallMaxCheckId* Gets the maximum check Id
+- *MonitrallDashboards* Gets the dashboards
+- *MonitrallDashResultsByDashId* Gets the results for a dashboard by dashboard id